-“Despite our tight production schedules and high shipping volumes, the possibility of a defective product being delivered to a customer is simply unacceptable,” says SHPI Director of Product Development and Engineering, Mark Ferguson.
+Despite tight production schedules and high shipping volumes, the possibility of a defective product being delivered to a customer is simply unacceptable.

 Dispensing the adhesive for this procedure was a challenge because of the precise amount of material involved.
-“The process sounds simple,” Ferguson says.
-“But, these adhesive volumes are small, and precision in adhesive dispensing is vital to the performance of our products….
-We evaluated a hydraulic positive-displacement system, but the repeatability we needed was just not there.
-It was too unreliable.
-One control unit kept crashing.
-A different version was stable, but leaking occurred in the hydraulic line between the drive motor in the controller and the dispensing gun, resulting in a loss of dispense precision.”
+The adhesive volumes were small, and precision in adhesive dispensing was vital to the performance of our products.
+The company evaluated a hydraulic positive-displacement system, but it was not repeatable enough for the application.
+In addition, leaking occurred in the hydraulic line between the drive motor in the controller and the dispensing gun, resulting in a loss of precision in dispensing.

 Ultimately, the company went with an LDS9000 dispenser from Fishman Corp.
-(Hopkinton, MA).
 In contrast to systems using hydraulics or compressed air, each LDS9000 is equipped with a linear actuator connected via a flexible electrical cable to a microprocessor control.
 Together, the actuator and controller provide a highly controllable positive-displacement force on a piston.

 The control unit works by calculating the exact movement necessary to dispense the required amount of material, based on variables such as syringe size and the amount of material being used.
 Neither the viscosity of the material nor the amount of material in the syringe has any impact on dispense volume.